SaintHova/FRCS/docs/README.md

 Along with entering data, FRCS allows you to visualize data using interactive and intuitive plots.
 Picking a teammate has never been easier!

-# New Features for the 2020 season
+# New Features for the 2020 Season
 - The new season brings many great things to FRCS.
 We have added:
   - Completely New UI
   - New Redesigned and Optimized Dark Mode